thorehusfeldt/wcfd/index.md

 Don’t expect to solve all problems; aim at two or three.

 The target participants are first-year students with a few months of introductory programming under their belt, and who have never participated in something like this.
-Students from outside ITU are *extremely welcome*, as are non-students.
 Some of the problems are easy enough even for Computer Science professors!

 Next event